AtulR741/Flappy-Bird/README.md

 4. agent.py - the RL agent, open this file to train/test your model

 The following things are included in the state passed to the agent to train/test:
-i. relative position of the gap between the next pair of pipes ii. velocity of the bird along the y-axis
+1. relative position of the gap between the next pair of pipes
+2. velocity of the bird along the y-axis

 The following reward system was used:
-i.
-A reward of +0.5 if the bird aligns along the y-axis with the gap between the next pair of pipes. ii.
-A reward of -1 if the bird crashes with any pipe iii.
-A reward of -2 if the bird crashes with the top/bottom of the screen iv.
-A reward of 0 otherwise
+1. A reward of +0.5 if the bird aligns along the y-axis with the gap between the next pair of pipes.
+2. A reward of -1 if the bird crashes with any pipe
+3. A reward of -2 if the bird crashes with the top/bottom of the screen
+4. A reward of 0 otherwise